aufdj/prisirv/README.md

   -file-align            Truncate blocks to align with file boundaries -cm                    Use Context Mixing compression method

-Flags '-file-align' and '-lzw' have no effect on extraction.
+Flags '-file-align' and '-cm' have no effect on extraction.

 Sorting Methods:
   -sort ext      Sort by extension